IRiSS Predoctoral Researchers Program FAQ

 How do I apply?

-Applications will be reviewed on a rolling basis, and must be submitted by March 17, 2025.
+Applications will be reviewed on a rolling basis, and must be submitted by the deadlines listed.

-Please ensure your email address is entered correctly in the application form, so that you receive further information.
+Please ensure your email address is entered correctly in the application form.

 What should I include in my résumé/CV?